OneAdder/lingtypology/README.md

 Globally (not recommended): `sudo pip3 install lingtypology`

 ## Usage
-Lingtypology package contains `LingMap` class that allows to draw interactive maps, `glottolog` library that allows to interact with Glottolog data and `db_apis` that allows to interact with different other linguistic databases.
+Lingtypology package contains `LingMap` class that allows to draw interactive maps, `glottolog` library that allows to interact with Glottolog data and `datasets` that allows to interact with different other linguistic databases.
 For more informations consult the [tutorial](https://oneadder.github.io/lingtypology/) or docstrings from the code.

 ## Glottolog
 Lingtypology relies on data from the [Glottolog](https://glottolog.org/glottolog/language) database.
 With each new version of `lingtypology` Glottolog data is updated.
-Now it is using Glottolog `3.4-34`.
+Now it is using Glottolog `3.4-41`.
 You can update data from Glottolog.
 To get the instruction on how to do it, consult the [tutorial](https://oneadder.github.io/lingtypology/glottolog#g_version).

 ## Citation